AemikaChow/DATASOURCE/README.md

 # DATASOURCE for fAshIon

 This is a summary.
-We reviewed all fashion-related papers in the past decade and recorded the datasets been used.
+We reviewed all  (to our best knowledge) fashion-related papers in the past decade and recorded the datasets been used.
 The numbers to describe the dataset is faithfully followed its original paper.

 - :pig: means the dataset can be found
 - If you have problems with a specific dataset shows below, please kindly contact its authors.
-For quick check, you can also see the [memo](https://drive.google.com/open?id=1ucwMgee0Df1P--cDHQR9XdcPPuMjgaSt) &copy;
+For quick check, you can also see [my memo](https://drive.google.com/open?id=1ucwMgee0Df1P--cDHQR9XdcPPuMjgaSt) &copy;

 ## Parsing
 For semantic segmentation, object detection, instance segmentation, polygon detection, and etc.